 ADVERTISEMENT

 Now that your computer is set up, turn your attention to your mobile devices.
 On your tablet and/or smartphone, head to the app store and search for Evernote.
-Download the free app to each device.
+Download the app to each device.
 The mobile app looks and operates a bit differently from the desktop application, but it allows you to work with all the same notes.
 For the rest of this guide, we’ll focus on the desktop application.

 Step 2: Create a Note